DHTMLX/docs-suite/docs/popup/api/popup_show_method.md

 @signature: {'show(node: HTMLElement, config?: IShowConfig, attach?: any): void;'}

 @params:
-- element 		HTMLElement		 mandatory, the container to place a popup in
+- `element: HTMLElement` - mandatory, the container to place a popup in
-- config 		object			 optional, the configuration object of a popup
+- `config: object` - optional, the configuration object of a popup

 @example:
 <div id="popup_container"></div>